nas4152/air-quality-exploratory-analysis/README.md

 ##Plot 5

-Plot 5 examines the change in Emissions from motor vehicle sources over time in Baltimore.
+Plot 5 examines the change in PM 2.5 emissions from motor vehicle sources over time in Baltimore.
 There is a slight negative trend, as well as a significant decrease in outlier values between 1999 and 2002.

+##Plot 6

+Plot 6 examines the change in PM 2.5 emissions attributed to motor vehicle sources.
+While LA shows a steeper change (and a positive one instead of a negative one), it also has a larger margin of error.
+In general the LA data had more outliers and outliers of higher value (even before cropping).